đź“…February 7, 2026

-If you’re over 67, managing both diabetes and a heart condition—especially with a pacemaker—is no small feat.
-And if you’ve recently added a continuous glucose monitor (CGM) and sleep on a magnetic mattress pad, you may be wondering: “Could these devices interfere with each other?”
-You’re not alone—and that’s exactly why understanding CGM pacemaker magnetic mattress pad interactions matters more than ever.
+If you're over 67, managing both diabetes and a heart condition—especially with a pacemaker—is no small feat.
+And if you've recently added a continuous glucose monitor (CGM) and sleep on a magnetic mattress pad, you may be wondering: "Could these devices interfere with each other?"
+You're not alone—and that's exactly why understanding glucose management over 67 with implanted devices matters more than ever.

 For adults in their late 60s and beyond, daily health routines often involve layering several technologies: insulin pumps, CGMs, cardiac devices like pacemakers or ICDs, and even wellness tools like magnetic therapy pads.
 While many of these are safe on their own, combining them without awareness can unintentionally create electromagnetic interference (EMI)—a quiet but real concern.
 A common misconception is that “if it feels fine, it is fine.”
 But EMI doesn’t always cause obvious symptoms—it might just nudge your CGM reading off by 15–20 mg/dL, delay an alarm for low blood sugar, or briefly disrupt pacemaker telemetry during a routine check-in.
 Another myth?
 That “only old pacemakers are at risk.”
 In fact, newer MRI-conditional devices still have specific EMI thresholds—and magnetic mattress pads often exceed them.